A Complete Finite Axiomatisation of the Equational Theory of Common Meadows: Equational axioms for common meadows

-(iv) $s_q$ and $s_v$ are both non-zero numerals, say $s_q = \underline{a}$ and $s_v = \underline{b}$.
-Now, factorisations of $a$ and $b$ both contain the same prime numbers.
+Case (iv). $s_q$ and $s_v$ are both non-zero numerals, say $s_q = \underline{a}$ and $s_v = \underline{b}$.
+Now, we claim that the respective prime factorisations of $a$ and $b$ both contain the same prime numbers.
 To see this, otherwise assume that say prime $c$ is a divisor of $a$ while $c$ is not a divisor of $b$.
-Then, working in the prime field $F_c$ of characteristic $c$, $s_q$ takes value $0$ while $s_v$ does not.
+Then, working in the prime field $F_c$ of characteristic $c$, $s_q$ takes value $0$ while $s_v$ does not, so that in $Enl_{\bot}(F_c)$ the equation $\frac{p}{q} = \frac{u}{v}$ is not valid.
 The symmetric case that $b$ has a prime factor $c$ which is not a divisor of $a$ works in the same way.

-(v) one of $s_q$ and $s_v$ is a non-zero numeral, while the other one contains one or more variables, i.e., has degree $1$ or higher.
+Case (v).
+One of $s_q$ and $s_v$ is a non-zero numeral, while the other one contains one or more variables, i.e., has degree $1$ or higher.
 This situation is impossible because in that case the polynomial sumterm of nonzero degree takes both value zero and nonzero (on appropriate arguments) in $\overline{\rat}$ and for that reason also on appropriate non-$\bot$ valuations for $(\overline{\rat})_\bot$.

-(vi) Lastly, we are left with the main case that both $s_q$ and $s_v$ are polynomials with non-zero degree.
-It suffices to prove
+Case (vi).
+Lastly, to complete the proof of the theorem, we are left with the main case: that both $s_q$ and $s_v$ are polynomials with non-zero degree.
+It suffices to prove this equation $\Theta$